-Have you ever wondered why some investors have tremendous success with their portfolios – meeting or exceeding their financial goals – while so many others struggle, earning low returns or actually losing money over the years?
+Have you ever wondered why some investors have tremendous success with their portfolios – meeting or exceeding their financial goals – while others struggle, earn low returns or actually lose money over the years?

 Well, you shouldn’t.

 Investing is essentially the transfer of wealth to those who have a process and can execute it from those who do not or cannot.

 Put differently, investors fail because they either aren’t using a proven strategy or can’t adhere to it, instead buying and selling on “gut instinct,” a great story or some equally unreliable technique.

 Any investment recommendation is meaningless if it’s divorced from a battle-tested strategy.

 The strategy, in turn, should be based on a proven investment philosophy.

 And that philosophy should reflect a valid sensibility – a realistic, clear-eyed picture of the world.